A Green Card, known as a Permanent Resident Card, grants individuals the legal right to live and work permanently in the United States.

 The U.S. government categorizes family members into two main groups:

-The process for obtaining a Green Card for a family member can be complex and time-consuming, but at Immigration Spurgin, we will guide you through each step, ensuring that the application is completed correctly and submitted on time.
+The process for obtaining a Green Card for a family member can be complex and time-consuming, but at Immigration Spurgin PLLC, we will guide you through each step, ensuring that the application is completed correctly and submitted on time.

 The general process is as follows: